RadeonOpenCompute/ROCm_Documentation/Other_Solutions/Other-Solutions.rst

 .. _Other-Solutions:

-For the latest HIP Programming Guide documentation and environment variables, refer to the PDF version at:
+For the latest HIP Programming Guide documentation and environment variables, refer to the PDF version of the HIP Programming Guide v4.5 at:

 https://github.com/RadeonOpenCompute/ROCm/blob/master/AMD_HIP_Programming_Guide.pdf